DevanTurtle7/full-stack-chat/README.md

 # full-stack-chat
 A full stack messaging app built with React, Flask and PostgreSQL.
+This project is still a work on progress and will be updated frequently.

 This project is for learning purposes, so it is not hosted a server.
 It can only be ran locally.
 The instructions on how to run the app are below.

 ## Running the App